 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Academy has multiple items that qualify for reporting in this category.
-It is comprised of certain items related to the measurement of the net pension and net OPEB liabilities and contributions to the pension and OPEB plans made during the current year and subsequent to the net pension liability and net OPEB measurement date.
+It is comprised of certain items related to the measurement of the net pension asset and the net OPEB liability and contributions to the pension and OPEB plans made during the current year and subsequent to the net pension liability and net OPEB measurement date.
 For more detailed information, reference the pension and OPEB notes.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-Under the accrual basis of accounting, certain items related to the measurement of the net pension and net OPEB liabilities are reported as deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+Under the accrual basis of accounting, certain items related to the measurement of the net pension asset and the net OPEB liability are reported as deferred inflows of resources.
 For more detailed information on these items, reference the OPEB note.